Greetings, my friends, meeting and surpassing all audience expectations every day.

 They won't let people go to the Grand Canyon.

-I mean, it's it's being done on purpose, and the only reason is because Obama knows that snarky little news agencies and reporters like whoever wrote this, Bob Christie for the AP, are gonna write it in such a way.
+I mean, it's being done on purpose, and the only reason is because Obama knows that snarky little news agencies and reporters like whoever wrote this, Bob Christie for the AP, are going to write it in such a way.

 And the people arbitrarily closing it?